The Iron Ceiling: Plot

 Infiltrating the complex, the group finds the boarding school where Dottie was trained, and discover supposed children's films filled with subliminal messaging.
 They come across a lone young girl, who Dugan approaches.
 She at first seems innocent, but reveals that Carter and Dugan were indeed correct about this being a trap when she stabs Dugan in the chest and shoots Juniper dead, before escaping.
-Looking to escape oncoming Leviathan soldiers, the surviving members of the group carry on into the complex and come across two prisoners: a brilliant engineer who has been tasked with creating weapons from Leviathan based on stolen Stark designs; and his psychiatrist, who attempts to keep him sane while he does it.
+Looking to escape oncoming Leviathan soldiers, the surviving members of the group carry on into the complex and come across two prisoners: Nikola, a brilliant engineer who has been tasked with creating weapons from Leviathan based on stolen Stark designs; and his psychiatrist, Dr. Ivchenko, who attempts to keep him sane while he does it.
 The group continues, taking the prisoners with them, but they are all soon cornered by the soldiers, and Agent Li is killed in the firefight.
-The engineer, Nikola, tries to negotiate with the survivors, putting Sawyer's life on the line, so his psychiatrist, Dr. Ivchenko, kills him.
+Nikola, tries to negotiate with the survivors, putting Sawyer's life on the line, so his psychiatrist, Dr. Ivchenko, kills him.
 Dugan blows a hole in the wall for the group to escape through, and Carter holds the enemy off to help the others escape when Thompson freezes up under fire.
 Back at the plane, the SSR agents and Howling Commandos part ways.
 Ivchenko decides to go with the agents back to America, willing to help them fight Leviathan in any way he can.
 On the flight home, Thompson explains why he froze up: fighting now makes him feel guilty because of what really happened in the War – the Japanese soldiers had been carrying a white flag, but Thompson noticed this after he had already killed them all.
 He buried the flag to hide what he had done, and his comrades believed him to be a hero.

 While Carter is gone, Underwood searches her room and comes across photographs of the Stark weapons that the SSR have confiscated.
 She takes one of the photographs with her, otherwise leaving the room exactly as she found it.
 Dooley meets with an old friend of his, a journalist who had investigated the Battle of Finow, as Dooley is doing, and too had discovered that the Russian soldiers were massacred before the Germans even arrived, and that Stark had been involved in some sort of cover-up.
 Dooley learns that Stark had gotten into a fight with a General John McGuinness, but over what is unknown (Dooley approaches Stark's butler Edwin Jarvis for answers, but Jarvis tells him nothing), and McGuinness has recently died while Stark has broken ties with the military.
 Sousa meanwhile searches through photographs of a woman who has been interfering with the Stark investigation.
 Though her face is not captured, Sousa can see that she has the same two bullet holes on her shoulder, and realizes that Carter is most likely a traitor.